joexzh/dbh/README.md

     }
     bulkSize := 1000
     insertdCount, err := dbh.BulkInsertContext(db, ctx, bulkSize, users...)

-    // use another config in context
-    config := NewConfig()
-    config.Mark = func(i, col, row int) string {
-        return "@param" + strconv.Itoa(i)
 }
-    // config must be a pointer adding to context value ctx = context.WithValue(ctx, dbh.ConfigKey, config)
-    insertedCount, err := dbh.InsertContext(db, ctx, &user)
-}
 ```

 dbh query and insert functions accept `*sql.DB`, `*sql.Tx` or `*sql.Conn` as first argument.

-`Config` is only used for insert. `Config.Mark` function is used for insert value parameter marks.
+`Config` is only used for insert.
+A `DefaultConfig` is provided. `Config.Mark` function is used for insert value parameter marks.
 Simple Mark function is provided, `MysqlMark`, `PostgresMark`, `SqlserverMark`

 `Args()` funtion Should be implemented by pointer to the model struct/type, and return a slice of pointers.